f1337/f1337.github.io/tradecraft/architectural-decision-records.md

 - it is difficult or time-consuming to reverse
 - we don’t want it reversed without due consideration (for whatever reason)
 - we want to remember why we made the decision
-- because we feel like it is important to document
+- we want to share with others

 ## How do we write an ADR